bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 ### Stock Levels

-The following examples demonstrate the difference between updating stock levels for a single product on V2 and V3 Catalog APIs.
+To update a product's stock levels using the V3 Catalog API, send a `PUT` request to `/v3/catalog/products/{id}`.

 **V3 example**